 - 3. For data indexed by latitude and longitude, by county or by ZIP Code, a map with superimposed county and ZIP Code boundaries shall be produced.
-Additional map specifications are indicated on individual form instructions; - f.
+Additional map specifications are indicated on individual form instructions; - 4.
+For graphs using a log scale on any axis, provide the axis values for the significant points on the graph; - f.
 NA shall be used in cells to signify no exposure; - g.
 All units of measurement for model inputs and outputs shall be clearly identified; - h.
-All model outputs related to flood extent and elevation or depth, velocity, length, windspeed, and pressure are preferred to be in units of feet, feet per second, statute miles, statute miles per hour, and millibars, as appropriate; - i.
-Unless otherwise specified, windfields generated by the model shall be used for completing relevant forms and tables in the submission; - j.
-All forms with the exception of those indicated as a Trade Secret Item shall be included in a submission appendix.
+All model outputs related to flood extent and elevation or depth, flow velocity, flow length, and flood area provided for review shall be in English standard units of measurement, as appropriate; - i.
+All equations should be uniquely numbered within the submission document; - j.
+Unless otherwise specified, windfields generated by the model shall be used for completing relevant forms and tables in the submission; - k.
+All forms, with the exception of those indicated as a Trade Secret Item; Form AF-1, Zero Deductible Personal Residential Standard Flood Loss Costs; and Form AF-3, Personal Residential Standard Flood Losses by ZIP Code, shall be included in a submission appendix.
 If forms designated as a Trade Secret Item are not considered trade secret, those forms are to be included in a submission appendix.
-A link to the location of the form shall be provided in the corresponding disclosure; - k.
-If used, acronyms shall be defined on their first use in the submission.
-A list of all acronyms defined in the submission shall be listed and defined in a submission appendix; - 1.
-All column headings shall be shown and repeated at the top of each subsequent page for forms and tables. - 5.
-The modeling organization should contact SBA staff for any needed clarification of submission instructions, especially if the instructions necessitate additional assumptions. - 6.
-All modifications, adjustments, assumptions, or other criteria that are included in producing the information required by the Commission in the submission shall be disclosed and will be reviewed. - B. Notification of Unusual Circumstances.
-The modeling organization shall notify the Chair of the Commission in writing, as soon as possible, of any unusual circumstances that may impact the model submission.
+A link to the location of the form shall be provided in the corresponding disclosure; - Acronyms shall be defined on their first use in the submission.
+A complete list of all acronyms used in the submission shall be listed and defined in a submission appendix; - m.
+All column headings shall be shown and repeated at the top of each subsequent page for forms and tables.

+The modeling organization should contact SBA staff for any needed clarification of submission instructions, especially if the instructions necessitate additional assumptions.

+All modifications, adjustments, assumptions, or other criteria that are included in producing the information required by the Commission in the submission shall be disclosed and will be reviewed.

+B. Notification of Unusual Circumstances.
+The modeling organization shall notify the Commission Chair in writing, as soon as possible, of any unusual circumstances that may impact the model or the model submission.